 - Animal Pathologist

 - Horse Doctor

-In the United States, there were 79,600 jobs for Veterinarian in 2016.
+There were about 79,600 jobs for Veterinarian in 2016 (in the United States).
 New jobs are being produced at a rate of 18.8% which is above the national average.
 The Bureau of Labor Statistics predicts 15,000 new jobs for Veterinarian by 2026.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+There will be an estimated 4,500 positions for Veterinarian per year.